MetOffice/PyPRECIS/README.md

 # create s3 bucket

 * goto s3 service and press "create bucket"
 * name the bucket
 * set region to EU (London) eu-west-2
 * add tags:
   * Name: [name of bucket or any unique name]
   * ServiceOwner: [your-name]
   * ServiceCode: PABCLT
   * Tenable: FA
 * click on "create bucket"

-## Loading data on s3 bucket from VDI (using boto3)

-to rupload the data on S3 use: /aws-scripts/s3_data_upload.py

 ## Key configurations

 The above script run only when config files contains latest keys.
 In order to update the keys:

 * go to AB climate training dev --> Administrator access --> command line or programmatic access
 * Copy keys in "Option 1: Set AWS environment variables"
 * In VDI, paste (/replace existing) these keys in ~/.aws/config
 * Copy keys in "Option 2: Add a profile to your AWS credentials file"
 * In VDI, Paste the keys in credentials file: ~/.aws/credentials (remove the first copied line, looks somethings like: [198477955030_AdministratorAccess])

+## Loading data on s3 bucket from VDI (using boto3)

+to upload the data on S3 use: /aws-scripts/s3_data_upload.py